 When it comes to saving money, we all could do a little better.
 On average, the personal savings rate in the United States hovers around seven percent.
-During times of uncertainty, like the COVID-19 pandemic, consumers tend to save more as they look for ways to stretch their dollars to cope with the crisis.
+During times of uncertainty, consumers tend to save more as they look for ways to stretch their dollars to cope with the crisis.
 Instead of taking a defensive stance, be intentional about your saving by creating an actionable plan.
 Saving money does not need to be complicated.
 Often the small, incremental steps that add up over time can create the biggest impact.
 Which of the steps below will you incorporate into your personal saving plan?

 Pay yourself first